raspishake/rsudp/docs/troubleshooting.rst

 In your home network, data is usually free to move around internally on the network.
 On school networks, individual devices are usually not allowed to talk much to each other.
-So even if your Shake is on the internal network, you may still need to talk to the school's IT team in order to give your Shake permission to send data to another computer on the network.
+So even if your Shake is on the internal network, you may still need to notify the school's IT team to give your Shake permission to send data to another computer on the network.

 They may be able to help with configuration of the setup as well, although they usually have difficult jobs, so don't be too hard on them!